Configuration

 FAQ

-How do I improve the performance of my YOLO model during training?
+How do I improve my YOLO model's performance during training?

-Improving YOLO model performance involves tuning hyperparameters like batch size, learning rate, momentum, and weight decay.
-Adjusting augmentation settings, selecting the right optimizer, and employing techniques like early stopping or mixed precision can also help.
-For detailed guidance on training settings, refer to the Train Guide.
+Improve performance by tuning hyperparameters like batch size, learning rate, momentum, and weight decay.
+Adjust data augmentation settings, select the right optimizer, and use techniques like early stopping or mixed precision.
+For details, see the Train Guide.

-What are the key hyperparameters to consider for YOLO model accuracy?
+What are the key hyperparameters for YOLO model accuracy?

 - Batch Size (